 COVID-19 and Barnstondale

 Everyone at Barnstondale – Trustees, Staff and Volunteers – are hugely committed to providing a safe and secure environment for all of our visitors.
-The problem of COVID-19 means we need to do even more and we’re making this happen, making physical and policy changes to how the centre will run and how we are able to provide adventure activities and residental stays for the forseeable future.
+COVID-19 meant we needed to do even more and throughout 2020 we made this happen, making physical and policy changes to how the centre runs and how we are able to provide adventure activities and residental stays for the forseeable future.

 These changes and the assessments that have been made that informed those changes are now detailed in our new COVID-19 Risk Assessment that you can download here in PDF or DOCX format, but do keep checking back as we keep this page updated with the very latest information.

 You can also read our FAQ below, if you just have a specific question or concern that you’d like answered.

 We’ll be asking you to check-in to our site using our dedicated QR Code when you arrive, which will involve you providing contact details and numbers in your group.
 These will need to be kept for 21 days and, if asked, we will provide them to NHS Test and Trace.
 Please be reassured that your information will be stored securely, in line with data protection laws, and will not be shared with anyone else.
 We will also not use your data for anything else like marketing.
 We are doing this to help reduce the risk of any local outbreak – by sharing your information NHS Test and Trace can quickly identify people who have come into contact with someone who has tested positive for COVID-19 and ask them to take the necessary precautions.
 We’re helping our customers get back to the things they love.e.